Rank 1: 2009-2013: New Bigroom Sound and Retro Excursions

+2014-Present: Modern Era

-Their first 2014 single was released on March 17, a collaboration with the German producer Dennis Sheperd titled 'Freudenrausch'.
-On August 8, their track Airwave was re-released in a modern 129 BPM rework to celebrate 15 years of the Rank 1 project: 'Airwave (21st Century Mix)' peaked at #4 in the BeatPort Trance Top 100 chart.
+Their first 2014 single was released on March 17, a collaboration with the German producer Dennis Sheperd titled 'Freudenrausch'; they managed to reach #15 in the Trance Top 100 chart on Beatport.
+On August 8, their track Airwave was re-released in a modern 129 BPM rework to celebrate 15 years of the Rank 1 project: even though 'Airwave (21st Century Mix)' entered the Beatport Trance Top 100 at #90, it eventually managed to peak at #4 and briefly re-entered the charts for a second peak at #41 four months later.
 On December 16, DI.FM aired the 56th Radio Rush episode, which was also the radioshow's finale.

-Early 2015 saw M.I.K.E. share an instagram picture of a project he was working on: the title of the project read "MIKEPush vs Rank1 - #JUNO Tracks".
+Early 2015 saw M.I.K.E. share an Instagram picture of a project he was working on: the title of the project read "MIKEPush vs Rank1 - #JUNO Tracks".
 On June 18, this collaboration was revealed as the guys' newest collaboration "Juno".
 It debuted on episode #718 of Armin van Buuren's A State Of Trance Radioshow as 'Tune Of The Week'.
+On Beatport it entered the Trance Top 100 chart at #17 and peaked at #3.
 On September 13 both Rank 1 and M.I.K.E. tweeted the same cryptic message: a google search of the sentences they both used seemed to be referring to zenith.
 A couple of weeks later it turned out that the guys had indeed teamed up again for a third collaboration which they named "Zenith": it was premiered by Markus Schulz on his Global DJ Broadcast radioshow.
 It would go on to garner massive support from Markus throughout the next few months.

 At the end of May 2016, Rank 1 used a cryptic tweet to reveal a new single: it merely read "03.06.2016" and was accompanied by coverart depicting a highway at dawn.
 In the following days, they revealed they had finished a brand new rework of their old 2000 Remix for Cygnus X - Superstring.
 Armin van Buuren granted them Tune Of The Week status once more on ASOT #766 and during the episode, Benno gave a short background story on the track: the piano they used in Superstring was the same one that Armin used to play as a child.